dimovelev/metrics-sampler/README.md

 * I use XStream to load the XML configuration.
 The XML is mapped to *XBean instances which are basically pojos with the some added abilities like validating their data and converting themselves to the more usable and configuration format independent *Config pojos.
 The *Config pojos are value objects.
 * The core implementation took about 2 days.
 In that light it might be more understandable why there are no unit tests.
 I intend however to write some in the future.
 * Currently the stop consists of killing the process.
 It would be nice to implement a graceful shutdown which can stop all samplers and disconnect all readers and writers
+* mod_qos uses the URLConnection to fetch the data.
+Currently we also have a trivial implementation of basic authentication.
+It would be nice to switch to httpcomponents so that we get all the nice stuff right away (also a better API) - maybe even persistent connections.

 Compatibility
 =============